Azure-Samples/js-e2e-graphql-cosmosdb-static-web-app/README.md

     ```

 8. In VS Code, select to run and debug `Run full stack`.

+    Part of running the full stack is to generate the following files to support the graphql schema and typescript types:
+    - `./api/graphql.schema.json`
+    - `./api/graphql/generated.ts`
+    - `./src/generated.tsx`: TypeScript source file for the API GraphQL schema

 9. Open a browser to `http://localhost:3000` to view the React client.

 ### Running the game